turulomio/caloriestracker/README.md

 Install in Windows
 ==================

-You just download caloriestracker-X.X.X.exe and caloriestracker_init-X.X.X.exe and execute them.
+You must download caloriestracker-X.X.X.exe and execute it.
 They are portable apps so they took a little more time to start, be patient.

 Install in Windows with Python
 ==============================